Arthur's multiplicity formula for even orthogonal and unitary groups

 By abuse of notation, we shall still denote the following composition of natural maps

 by the symbol $\ell$. \begin{remark} In our later proofs, we shall also use the fact that the $A$-packet $\Pi_{\theta(\phi)}(H)$ contains the $L$-packet $\Pi_{\phi_{\theta(\phi)}}^L(H)$ when $\phi$ is almost tempered but may not be tempered.
-The two authors are not very sure that this fact has been verified or not, but this fact can be easily shown based on the tempered case, by using Lemma \ref{Irr-nonStdMod} and an argument similar to the one used in Appendix \ref{App.Irr}. \end{remark} In this subsection, as the first step, we prove the following proposition, which can be view as a special case of Theorem \ref{Local-Compare} (ii). \begin{proposition} There is a commutative diagram
+We are not very sure whether this fact has been verified in \cite{MR3135650} \cite{MR3338302} or not, but this fact can be easily shown based on the tempered case, by using Lemma \ref{Irr-nonStdMod}. \end{remark} In this subsection, as the first step toward the good parity case, we prove the following proposition, which will establish a ``subdiagram'' of Theorem \ref{Local-Compare}. \begin{proposition} There is a commutative diagram